Picovoice/porcupine/binding/react-native/README.md

 The `detectionCallback` parameter is a function that you want to execute when Porcupine has detected one of the keywords.
 The function should accept a single integer, keywordIndex, which specifies which wake word has been detected.

+The `processErrorCallback` parameter is a function that you want to execute when Porcupine has detected an error while processing one of the keywords.
+The function should accept an error type, the error which is thrown.
+This function is optional.

 ```javascript
 detectionCallback(keywordIndex){